Gary Suter: International

 At age 38 and in the final season of his playing career, Suter appeared in his second Olympics, playing in the 2002 tournament in Salt Lake City.
-He recorded one assist in six games for the silver medal-winning American team.
-The medal came 22 years after his brother Bob's gold in 1980.
+He recorded one assist in six games, as the Americans made it to gold medal game where they loss 5-2 to the Canadians (including Paul Kariya).
+Suter's silver medal came 22 years after his brother Bob's gold in 1980.
 In recognition of his career and achievements, Suter was inducted into the United States Hockey Hall of Fame in 2011.